 If you’ve read any of my writings in the past, you know that I often bring up how much words matter.
 Saying “I need to get through” implies that the something you’re engaging with is something undesirable, something that you don’t feel like doing, and something that you’re just grinding through.
 If it was something you were excited about, engaged with, looking forward to, or had otherwise positive emotions about, you’d be using much different words to communicate what is going on.

 Life is a zero-based budget.
 We only get one go at this.
 (On average, we only get about four thousand weeks.)
 That is not a lot of time.
-While not everything in life can be sunshine and roses, it does make sense that we should spend our limited disposable time on things that bring us joy.
+While not everything in life can or will be sunshine and roses, it does make sense that we should spend our limited disposable time on things that bring us joy.

 All of this isn’t exclusive to the holiday season.
 How many times have you ever thought “I just need to get through [insert thing here]”?
 Stop and catch yourself when you think or say this.
 If you aren’t enjoying something and you do find that you’re just “getting through”, this should (in my humble opinion) prompt you to pause and think about what exactly it is that you’re doing.